Thera: Legacy of the Great Torment

 - The Remnant: Several factions' backgrounds involve them defeating corrupt or weak governments and driving them out during or after the Great Torment.
 For example, the Senate Legions for Romuli, or the Otterbach for the Faustian Reich.
 Generally, finishing the remnants of these factions is the first step on your path of conquest.
 A few other vestigial or collapsed kingdoms are present in the setting, whom you can still recruit troops from after taking over, like the kingdom of Rohan in the far north.

 - Rock Beats Laser: Or at least, rock beats Renaissance plate armor, cannons, and muskets, if you're taking the Paynal or Warriors of Kukulcan and pitching them against the technologically advanced armies of the Ducado, the Faustian Reich, or the Privateers.
+Can become literal rock if the low-tech side has Jotnarr in their ranks.

 - Science Is Bad: The Inquisition is extremely suspicious of scientific development, and this is why the Faustian Reich is under scrutiny and suspicion by the Grand Inquisitor.
 Conflict between the two is likely as the campaign progresses.